grafana/mimir/docs/sources/operators-guide/configuring/configuring-high-availability-deduplication.md

 To enable the HA tracker feature, set the `-distributor.ha-tracker.enable=true` CLI flag (or its YAML configuration option) in the distributor.

-Next, decide whether you want to enable it for all tenants or just a subset of them.
+Next, decide whether you want to enable it for all tenants or just a subset of tenants.
 To enable it for all tenants, set `-distributor.ha-tracker.enable-for-all-users=true`.
 Alternatively, you can enable the HA tracker only on a per-tenant basis, keeping the default `-distributor.ha-tracker.enable-for-all-users=false` and overriding it on a per-tenant basis setting `accept_ha_samples` in the overrides section of the runtime configuration.